drmingdrmer/one-file-raft/src/docs/comment.md

 ```

 In one-file-raft, the legitimacy of the Leader is processed just by: **updating `vote` to a higher value**.
-This also reflects the essential of distributed consistency, which is ordering events, where the order of `vote` defines the sequence of events(logs).
+This also reflects the essential of distributed consensus, which is ordering events, where the order of `vote` defines the sequence of events(logs).
 `Vote` can also be seen as a concept of pseudo time in Raft.